Diversity, Equity, Inclusion & Belonging (DEIB+)

 Our employee-led Inclusion Business Resource Groups (IBRGs) are composed of employees, across all functions and levels, who act as trusted business partners and thoughtful advocates throughout the organization.
 They are critical to establishing a sense of community, providing opportunities for employees to network and develop their careers, and improving our products and processes for a more inclusive workforce.

-Indeed currently has 11 global IBRGs operating in 13 countries with roughly 5,000 unique members.
+Indeed currently has 10 global IBRGs operating in 13 countries.
 Our IBRGs are supported by members of our senior leadership team, who act as champions and elevate their experiences to drive change.

 Access Indeed